Fincer/dxvk-wine-autobuilder/README.md

     - For pure Debian, package 'winetricks' must be compiled, too

-- Add compilation scripts for the latest AMDGPU & Nvidia drivers on Arch Linux/Debian/Ubuntu/Mint
+- Add compilation scripts for the latest AMDGPU on Debian/Ubuntu/Mint

 - Remove temp folders in case of failure (meson/glslang/dxvk-git/wine... temp build folders)